 You can file a complaint about a credit reporting agency with the Consumer Financial Protection Bureau (CFPB).
 The CFPB will forward your complaint to the agency and try to get a response.
 If the CFPB thinks another government agency would be better able to help you, it will forward your complaint to that agency and let you know.

-If the creditor that furnished the incorrect or incomplete information fails to revise it or advise the credit reporting agency of a correction (or if it advises the credit reporting agency of the adjustment, but then reports the erroneous information again later), you can file a complaint with the Federal Trade Commission (FTC).
-Or, if the creditor is a large financial institution, you may file a complaint with the federal agency that oversees that type of financial institution.
-The CFPB also oversees many types of financial agencies, so you can file a complaint there too.
+If the creditor that furnished the incorrect or incomplete information fails to revise it or advise the credit reporting agency of a correction (or if it advises the credit reporting agency of the adjustment but then reports the erroneous information again later), you may file a complaint with the federal agency that oversees that type of financial institution.
+The CFPB also oversees many types of financial agencies.
+So, you can file a complaint there too.

-If you aren't sure which agency to contact, start with the FTC or CFPB, which will likely forward your complaint to the appropriate agency.
-Generally, these government agencies won't represent you individually.
-But they could send an inquiry to the company, and if there are enough complaints or other evidence of wrongdoing, they might take legal action.
+If you aren't sure which agency to contact, start with the CFPB, which will likely forward your complaint to the appropriate agency.
+Generally, the CFPB won't represent you individually.
+But it could send an inquiry to the company, and if there are enough complaints or other evidence of wrongdoing, it might take legal action.

 Some states have laws that apply to credit reporting agencies or creditors furnishing information to these agencies.
 File a complaint with your state's attorney general or consumer protection agency.